 It’s almost silly to compare Brex to other cards, since it’s so different.
 One thing is for sure — they’ve created an incredibly innovative product that’s unlike anything we’ve seen before.

 This card serves a purpose that many others don’t.
-I think in many ways the credit card industry hasn’t kept up with the ways in which startups and tech companies operate, and this card is an answer to that.
+I think in many ways the credit card industry hasn’t kept up with the ways in which startups and modern companies operate, and this card is an answer to that.

 It just happens to be that this card also has the potential to be really lucrative, earning up to 7x points per dollar spent, though that’s dependent on making Brex your exclusive card issuer.